 Sensory Bin Play Items

 I hope you are all excited to get started!
-We’ll be starting with a water based activity so there’s no need to stress if you don’t have the other items.
-See you tomorrow!
+We'll be starting with a water based activity so there's no need to stress if you don't have the other items.
+Make sure you check your email for your first challenge tomorrow!